 AGNES: Born 1872, Cavendish; Died 1949, Hamilton.

-I have searched records from Victoria, South Australia and New South Wales for the births of Margaret and Ellen with no success.
-Yet on the their death records, they are the daughters of Charles Hadden and Agnes Dobson.
+I have searched records from Victoria, South Australia, and New South Wales for the births of Margaret and Ellen with no success.
+Yet on their death records, they are the daughters of Charles Hadden and Agnes Dobson.
 Also, the Probate Application at the time of the death of Agnes, listed among her children are Margaret Cameron of Swan Hill and Ellen Hadden of Cavendish.
 To find where they were born would help me find where they were for those 14 years.
 They may well have been at Mokanger Station all that time.